terraembytes/ISMRQueryToolManual/docs/api.md

 # Specifications

-## Introduction

-The webservice is designed to exchange data between researchers and project partners.
-It works with HTTP GET requests, therefore allowing interoperability with any programming language (like Matlab, R, C, Java, Javascript, etc) or utility (wget, curl, etc).

-The access to webservice capabilities is exclusive for authorized researchers, collaborators and staff members.

-*Please, do not use this service to feed third part applications.*
-*Authentication tools are under development, please, do not share this service without authorization from UNESP.*

 ## How to use this specification

 * Parameters presented in plain text, the most of them, are mandatory.